Chuckalttponline/ScriptLink--IPC--for-AutoHotKey-v2/README.md

    - From: `SomeObj["Key1"]`
    - To: `SomeObj.Key1`
 4. You can pass **arrays, strings, and integers** without issues.
-5. You **cannot directly call a method inside a class**, but you can wrap it in a function that gets executed by Multithread.
+5. You **cannot directly call a method inside a class**, but you can wrap it in a function that gets executed by ScriptLink.

 ## Q&A

 ### Q: Why don't functions return a value when called from another script?
-**A:** Because that defeats the purpose—forcing the script to wait, negating the advantage of using another thread.
+**A:** Because that defeats the purpose—forcing the script to wait, negating the advantage of using another process.

 ### Q: Why can't I pass a GUI to another script?
 **A:** That just doesn’t work...